kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

   * Lando for development.
   * Identify common means for collaboration.
 * Daily check-in and check-out on Microsoft Teams <!-- .element: class="fragment" -->
-  * We have a mix of on-campus and remote students across time zones.
+  * We had a mix of on-campus and remote students across time zones.
-  * Encourage team collobration on a standard platform.
+  * Encourage team collaboration on a standard platform.